eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-11_steemtool-the-most-delegated-accounts-on-the-steem-blockchain.md

 - - -

-This page is synchronized from the post: [SteemTool - the Most Delegated Accounts on the Steem Blockchain](https://steemit.com/@justyy/steemtool-the-most-delegated-accounts-on-the-steem-blockchain)
+This page is synchronized from the post: ['SteemTool - the Most Delegated Accounts on the Steem Blockchain'](https://steemit.com/@justyy/steemtool-the-most-delegated-accounts-on-the-steem-blockchain)